Activites for Families

 It’s never too early to introduce young learners to STEM concepts and science explorations!
 Science experiences even the littlest learners the opportunity to discover and understand STEM concepts through hands-on learning.
 Kaplan’s selection of science materials, resources, and activities gives children an opportunity to develop critical science skills, explore the world around them, and embrace their natural curiosity and wonder!

 Yes, even in their earliest months, infants are natural scientists, engineers, and mathematicians, constantly observing, experimenting, and building their understanding of the world.
+And know that you can find science in every toy and the type of play that they encourage.

 • Stacking & Nesting Toys: Explore balance, size, order, and cause & effect (what happens when I stack them high?).